syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features.md

 ### LabelDisplayMode

-When there is a multiple series, by default the trackball series label will be displayed only for the nearest point.
+When there is a multiple series, by default, the trackball series label will be displayed only for the nearest point.
 If you want to display all the y values with respect to the x value then the [`LabelDisplayMode`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartTrackBallBehavior~LabelDisplayMode.html#) property is set to [`FloatAllPoints`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.TrackballLabelDisplayMode.html).

 **FloatAllPoints**